openstack/openstack-ansible/doc/source/admin/scale-environment/scaling-mariadb-rabbitmq.rst

   .. note::

-     new infra hosts should be prepared before this step (i.e., by running ``setup-hosts.yml`` playbook against them).
+     New infra hosts should be prepared before this step (i.e., by running ``setup-hosts.yml`` playbook against them).

 * Install MariaDB to this new container and add it to the cluster: